 Everybody knows the story.
 Gatsby, a nobody with an invented past, appears on the Long Island gold coast to reclaim Daisy Buchanan, his long-ago sweetheart.
 She is now married to the boozer, bruiser and boor Tom Buchanan.

 Despite a devoted performance conducted by Ryan Turner, the unstaged performance fell partway into the trap set for film.
 In the book, Gatsby is larger than life: an impostor (and gangster) who has remade himself in pursuit of a dream.
-At Tanglewood, as sung by the smooth-voiced Gordon Gietz, Gatsby seemed just another deluded lover.

 A peculiar thing happened.
 The orchestra stole the show.
 Without stage action, Harbison's angular, recitative-like vocal lines, to his own libretto based on the book, often seemed talky.
 The parts didn't seem to greatly differentiate one character from the next.
 The richly, even grandly conceived orchestral part, moving easily between scene-setting and story-telling, commanded more attention.